sebam2k4/exam-platform-angularjs/readme.md

 # Examination Platform - Front End Project

-## Demo

-[**Working Demo**](https://sebam2k4.github.io/stream1-project) deployed to Github Pages

-And here is an interactive [Adobe Xd prototype](https://xd.adobe.com/view/d2c984c5-1fc0-49ce-b6e2-c75375493a07/) that was used in the design process of the application.

 ## Overview

 ### What is this app for?

 A front end for a general purpose quizzing or examination application.
-It can be used for skill assesment, training, certification exams, mock tests, gathering data, or just surveys.
+It can be used for skill assesment, training, certification exams, mock tests, gathering data, and surveys.

 ### What does it do?

 It contains page views about the application and services offered, such as: faq, pricing, exam list, and login/registration forms.

-It also uses two-way data binding and AngularJS directives to create and display multiple choice questions and answer choices from a JSON file.
+It also uses two-way data binding and AngularJS directives to load and display multiple choice questions and answer choices from a JSON file.

-The idea is that the complete app would allows organizations to build and host their multiple choice exams/quizzes and users could register to take them.
+The idea is that the complete full-stack app would allow organizations to build and host their multiple choice exams/quizzes and users could register to take them.
 However, no backend for this to be possible is implemented.
 This is more of a proof of concept with focus on front end and set of AngualrJS templates, controllers, routes, services, and directives.

 ### How does it work

 This is a Single Page Application on AngularJS framework and uses JSON data to generate exam questions and answers.
-The site is styled with MaterializeCSS.
+The site is styled with MaterializeCSS and custom CSS.

 ### Why AngularJS?